webix-hub/docs/data/desktop/localization.md

 Text labels for some parts of webix components that are more likely to be changed in a scope:

 - **select** - text label of the 'Select' button of the [multisuggest](api/refs/ui.multisuggest.md) (used in [multiselect](desktop/multiselect.md) input, editor and filter).
-The default value for North Americal locale is "Select".
+The default value for North American locale is "Select".

+**Data Export**

+Text labels used in the page numbering line in the footer of an exported PDF document

+- **page** - text label of the "Page" part in the page numbering line
+- **of** - text label of the "of" part in the page numbering line

 ##Applying a Locale